 "Once upon a time apprenticeship was the primary form of education available to a person, whatever the field - medicine, music, cobbler, or scholar.
 Not necessarily a beginner but not yet a master, an apprentice agreed to work for a specific period of time for a master craftsperson in a craft or trade, in return for instruction.
 An agrarian apprenticeship is a form of this age-old process whereby a learner becomes a practitioner." -Julie Sullivan, San Juan Ranch, CO

-Quivira's New Agrarian Program grew out of the understanding that agriculture drives economies, creates green job opportunities and directly affects the health of our nation.
-With the national average age of US ranchers and farmers approaching 60, and with less than 2% of the US population currently dedicated to producing food, it is critical that we increase the number and accessibility of training opportunities for the next generation of food producers and land stewards.
+Quivira's New Agrarian Program grew out of the understanding that agriculture drives economies, creates green jobs and directly affects the health of our nation.
+With the national average age of U.S. ranchers and farmers approaching sixty, and with less than two percent of the U.S. population currently dedicated to producing food, it is critical that we increase the number and accessibility of training opportunities for the next generation of food producers and land stewards.
 If we fail to take proactive measures to train the next generation of agrarians, we face further degradation of natural resources and ecosystem services, food insecurity, and the development of prime agricultural land.

-Enthusiastic young agrarians are ready to take part in the sustainable food movement, but need opportunities to learn alongside established practitioners so that vital, experience-based knowledge can be transferred to a new generation of land stewards.
+For young, aspiring ranchers and farmers, a daunting barrier to starting up a successful, regenerative agricultural enterprise is lack of opportunity to learn on the ground alongside established practitioners so that vital, experience-based knowledge can be transferred to a new generation of land stewards.

-Since 2008, NAP has partnered with ranches and farms around the Southwest to design and implement intensive, 8-12 month apprenticeships for new agrarians.
+Since 2008, NAP has partnered with ranches and farms around the Southwest to design and implement intensive, eight- to twelve-month apprenticeships for new agrarians.
 This selective, in-residence professional development program offers experiential training in all aspects of a resilient agricultural enterprise.
-It was designed to support the next generation of food producers, and is targeted specifically at young people with a sincere commitment to a life and career at the intersection of conservation and sustainable agriculture.
+It was designed to support the next generation of food producers, and is targeted specifically at young people with a sincere commitment to a life and career at the intersection of conservation and regenerative agriculture.